Paul-Saul/e-commerce-store/README.md

 ## About The Project

 This is an e-commerce website built with the React framework, NEXT.JS, TailwindCSS and Stripe for checkout.
-My enjoyment of coffee inspired the idead to build this project.
+My enjoyment of coffee inspired the idea to build this project.

 ## Features